Skip to content

 • Basic understanding of JWTs

-Step 1: Create Keys
+Step 1: Create keys

 Every SD-JWT system needs cryptographic keys.
 The issuer signs with a private key, and verifiers check with the public key.